gencf/Flexible-Visual-Recognition-by-Evidential-Modeling-of-Confusion-and-Ignorance/README.md

 the mass placed on the empty set $\emptyset$ in the frame, which indicates the level of lacking evidence.

-The demonstration of the combination process with 2 and 3 class exaples are in the Figure 4 below:
+The demonstration of the combination process with 2 and 3 class examples is in Figure 4 below:

 <p align="center">
   <img src="figures/belief_function.png" alt="Demonstration" width="90%">